 Shelby is located only 60 miles east of the slopes of the Rockies, so hunting in the mountains is by no means to be ruled out.

 The Marias Valley Archers have developed a natural shooting range for the enjoyment of all shooters in the Shelby community.
 The Marias Valley Archers boasts a membership of nearly 50 including shooters and their families.
 The group offers seasonal leagues as well as annual competitions.
 The range is an invaluable resource to the 4-H Shooting Sports Program and the Bowhunter Safety Program.
-During winter months the group meets weekly to shoot both competitively and for fun at the Shelby Civic Center.
+During winter months the group meets weekly to shoot both competitively and for fun at the Shooting Sports Arena at the Marias Fairgrounds.
 For more information contact Loren Skartved at 424-2256.